pythonanywhere/help_pages/articles/WebDotPyWSGIConfig.md

 Web.py applications usually have an `"app"` variable to represent the application.
 You can turn this into a wsgi-compatible application by calling `.wsgifunc()` on it.
 So, in your wsgi file, you'll need something like this:

+    :::python
-       1 sys.path.append('/home/myusername/path-to/my-webdotpy-files')
+    sys.path.append('/home/myusername/path-to/my-webdotpy-files')
-       2 from myapp import app
+    from myapp import app
-       3 application = app.wsgifunc()
+    application = app.wsgifunc()

 Other than that, be sure to check out our guide to [Debugging import errors](/pages/DebuggingImportError) for general tips on dealing with problems in your wsgi config.